ocadotechnology/codeforlife-template-backend/docs/frontend/TECH-STACK.md

 # Frontend Technology Stack

 This document details the stack of technologies all CodeForLife frontend's will rely on.

-This graph, from bottom to top, names the technologies used and what they provide to the next layer.
+This graph names the technologies used and what they provide to the next layer.
+It should be read from bottom-to-top, left-to-right

 ```mermaid
 graph BT;